philzook58/philzook58.github.io/_posts/2022-07-13-lambda-datalog-souffle.md

 ```

 # Bits and Bobbles
+Don't write patterns that can be beta reduced.
+Nothing goes into the database un beta reduced.

 When I throw metavariables back in, do I need higher order unification?
 Yikes.

 I've gone way too far without a concrete example.
 But you basically need all 3 capabilities to do anything.
 To traverse into lambdas, you want to generate metavariables.

 Something is off about traversing these terms in C++ only to then traverse them a different way in datalog.
 Hmm.
 Am I again not respecting the ethos of bottom up enough?
 Maybe slapping normalization on datalog isn't the right thing to do at all.

+Is what I really want is to directly expose varopen and varclose to datalog?
+I've been wrong every step of the way.
+I thought I wanted fresh vars, I wanted unification vars.
+I thought I wanted implication, I wanted contexts.

+Do beta normalization and free var normalization in same pass.

 It does seem possible to be more type safe from the souffle side.
 Require nil checking via giving back a wrapped answer.
 Have two related types closed_term and term to insist that you reabstract and avoid ruining scope.

+It's tempting to have preorder traversed freevars labels.
+But then how to have them in a context?
+Just accept the context as ordered? :(